You’ve got to be proactive.

 What Are the Benefits of a Facebook Shop?

-Before we look at how to create a Facebook shop, it’s important to understand exactly how a Facebook store can help you grow your ecommerce busines
+Before we look at how to create a Facebook shop, it’s important to understand exactly how a Facebook store can help you grow your ecommerce business.

-Here are the three main benefits of having a Facebook store:
+Here are the three main benefits of having a Facebook store, traditional or mobile-first:

 1. You Can Tag Your Products in Facebook Posts to Boost Sales